gabe-kai/EarthRing/docs/07-streaming-system.md

    - Returns chunks with ring floor geometry and station flares (variable-width chunks)
    - Ring floor geometry is visible in client (gray rectangular planes with variable width)
    - Full generation with buildings and structures will be populated in Phase 2
+- Client seam handling: the web client dynamically shifts entire chunk meshes by integer multiples of the ring circumference so that only the copy closest to the camera is rendered.
+This ensures chunk `263999` sits perfectly beside chunk `0` with no overlapping geometry or visible gaps when the camera crosses the wrap point.

 #### Chunk Storage ✅ **IMPLEMENTED**